discretize/discretize-guides/builds/engineer/power-holosmith/index.md

 <Card>
 <CardHeader>
-Alternative Weapon
+Alternative weapons
 </CardHeader>
 <CardContent>
-* Rifle with Night and Slaying Sigils
+* Rifle with <Item id="36053"/>/<Item id="36054"/> and slaying sigils
-* Sword/Pistol as an alternative to rifle with a bit less damage over all and lower burst as well as loosing some range.
-Sigils identical to Rifle variants.
+* Sword/Pistol as an alternative to Rifle with a bit less damage over all and lower burst as well as loosing some range.
+Sigils identical to rifle variants.
 </CardContent>
 </Card>
 </Column>